Hausdorff dimension and quasisymmetric minimality of homogeneous Moran sets: Abstract

 \section{Abstract}

-In this paper, we study the quasisymmetric Hausdorff minimality of homogeneous Moran sets.
-First, we obtain the Hausdorff dimension formula of two classes of homogeneous Moran sets which satisfy some conditions.
-Second, we show two special classes of homogeneous Moran sets with Hausdorff dimension 1 are quasisymmetrically Hausdorff minimal.
+In this paper, we study the Hausdorff dimensions and the quasisymmetric minimalities of some homogeneous Moran sets.
+We obtain a Hausdorff dimension formula for three classes of homogeneous Moran sets which satisfy some conditions.
+We also show that two classes of them with Hausdorff dimension 1 are quasisymmetrically Hausdorff-minimal.